 Pull Ups vs Chin Ups: The Ultimate Comparison

-Get ready to know the key difference between the two and to tone your bicep and back with a classic exercises.
+Get ready to learn the key difference between the two and tone your biceps and back with classic exercises.

-Chin ups and pull ups are often used interchangeably, however they do have some differences.
+Chin-ups and pull-ups are often used interchangeably, but they have some differences.

-Chin ups and pull ups are both exercises that target the upper body, specifically the back muscles such as latissimus dorsi, trapezius, rhomboids and shoulders, and arms.
+Both Chin-ups and pull-ups target the upper body, specifically the back muscles such as latissimus dorsi, trapezius, rhomboids and shoulders, and arms.

-They are both performed using a pull-up bar, and the main difference between the two exercises is the grip used.
+They are both performed using a pull-up bar; the main difference between the two exercises is the grip used.

 • A chin up is an exercise where the palms facing towards the body (underhand or supinated grip) while gripping the bar.
 This grip targets the biceps more than the back and shoulders.